shaik1002/biggitlabbomb/doc/user/project/issues/managing_issues.md

 Prerequisites:

-- You must have at least the Planner role for the project.
+- You must have at least the Reporter role for the project.

 To move an issue: